 The best way to find out what records are housed in the Archives & Library is to search the Library Catalog by the county and court name (for example: Knox County Probate).

 In 1867, it became a statewide law to record deaths at the probate court of the county where the death occurred.
 Death records were one-line entries in ledger books listing additional information such as birthplace and cause of death.
-Records will have space to include the deceased's parents names, but this information is dependent on the informant knowing and providing the correct information.
+Records will have space to include the deceased's parents names, but these fields were typically filled out only for the deaths of children.
 Some records may have indexes to direct you to the volume and page number on which a person’s record can be found.

-There is no statewide index to these records before December 20, 1908, so you need to know the county of death to find a record.
+There is no statewide index to these records before December 20, 1908.
+You need to know the county of death to find a record.
 If the county of death is not known, search the U.S. Census to identify possible counties.
+Ancestry.com and FamilySearch.org have census records online, allowing you to search by name.
+Those services are available on the computers in the Archives & Library.
+Print indexes and microfilmed census records are also available in the Archives & Library.

 For death records not in our collection, contact the local Probate Court or county archives to find out where the records are housed.